-Location description Standard of grass cutting speed limits greater than 30mph, and primarily at visibility splays, sight lines and traffic signs year.
-Additional localised cutting may be undertaken where required for safety reasons.
+Location description Standard of grass cutting Urban areas: sections of road subject to speed limits of 30mph or less, and Full highway verge width - one cut a year.
+Additional cuts may be undertaken, primarily at visibility splays, sight lines and traffic signs. based on risk assessments, when grass exceeds 150mm height.
+Particular consideration should be given to visibility splays, sight lines and traffic signs.
+Rural verges: sections of road subject to speed limits greater than Full highway verge width - one cut a year. primarily at visibility splays, sight lines and traffic signs Additional localised cutting may be undertaken where required for safety reasons.
 Particular consideration should be given to visibility splays, sight lines and traffic signs Verges that are part of the Thurrock Greengrid network/ biodiversity action plans/ environmental management plans, or in/ adjacent to local/ national nature conservation designations Single cut of first 1 metre swathe in the Spring plus other cuts at other times of the year timed to benefit particular plants, to encourage a diversity of grassland plants and prevent overgrowth of scrub.
 Other arrangements might be required to align with other environmental plans, including no routine cutting or just cutting in spring

-4.5 Public Rights of Way
+4.5.
+Public Rights of Way